alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/2020-09-05-salafiyyah-new-and-old.md

 locale: en
 lang: en
 note: true
-excerpt: There is only one Salafiyyah, the one who claims that there is an old and new Salafiyyah has lied.
+summary: There is only one Salafiyyah, the one who claims that there is an old and new Salafiyyah has lied.
 category: [fatwas,manhaj]
 translated_by: Muhammad Elmi
 muftis: